KxSystems/pyq/doc/manual/pyq.rst

 Constructors and casts
 ----------------------

-As we've seen in the previous chapter, it is often not necessary to construct :class:`~pyq.K` objects explicitly because they are automatically created whenever a Python object is passed to a q function.
+As we have seen in the previous chapter, it is often not necessary to construct :class:`~pyq.K` objects explicitly because they are automatically created whenever a Python object is passed to a q function.
 This is done by passing the Python object to the default :class:`~pyq.K` constructor.